 Time your emails

-Something important to note is that open rates may become more and more unreliable as time goes on, and your email marketing efforts should not rely on open rates as the north star of success.
+Something important to note is that open rates, unfortunately, may become more and more unreliable as time goes on.
+Because of this, your email marketing efforts should not rely on open rates as the north star of success.

 Jordan Douglas, our Lifecycle Manager (and email marketing aficionado) explains: